Oscillating dynamical friction on galactic bars by trapped dark matter: Torque in the slow limit

-The development of phase-space spiral inside the resonance does not hinge on the instantaneous emergence of the bar.
-It also happens in a slowly growing bar, as shown in Fig.~\ref{fig:phase_flow_slowAA_grow}, which displays the same phenomenon for a bar that slowly grows over $4 \Gyr$ following a polynomial prescription \citep[][equation 4]{dehnen2000effect}.
+The development of a phase-space spiral inside the resonance does not hinge on the instantaneous emergence of the bar.
+It also happens in a slowly growing bar, as shown in Fig.~\ref{fig:phase_flow_slowAA_grow}, which displays the same phenomenon for a bar that slowly grows over $4 \Gyr$ following a polynomial prescription \citep[][]{dehnen2000effect}.
+Here, we resort to test-particle simulations only because our current analytical treatment (\ref{eq:f2}) assumes conservation of $\Jlc$, which is violated at the separatrix when the bar grows, leading to resonant capture.
 Far outside the separatrix, the change is generally adiabatic since the circulation periods are small compared to the timescale on which the potential changes.
-Here, the circulation action $\Jc$ is conserved (see Appendix \ref{sec:app_conservation_Jc}) and so the distribution in the circulation angle is kept uniform as it was at $t=0$, thus showing no stripes.
-However, the situation is qualitatively different in the trapped region.
+There, the circulation action $\Jc$ is conserved (see Appendix \ref{sec:app_conservation_Jc}) and so the distribution in the circulation angle is kept uniform as it was at $t=0$, thus showing no stripes.
+The evolution in the trapped region is, however, qualitatively different.
 The separatrix simultaneously engulfs the high-density region from below and the low-density region from above, thus rendering the distribution in the libration angle inevitably nonuniform (almost like a rectangular wave distribution).
 Due to this abrupt transition between maximum and minimum density, the phase-space spiral in a growing bar has a hard boundary compared to the non-growing case (Fig.~\ref{fig:phase_flow_slowAA}) which shows a smoother transition between peaks and troughs.